 Upon successful completion of IMC 622, students will be able to:

-- Explain the ways in which marketers can speak to comsumers who are brand loyal to competing brands.
+- Explain the ways in which marketers can recognize the multicultural consumers who are brand loyal.

 - Marketing to African Americans

 - Marketing to Caucasian-Americans

 - Marketing to Hispanic-Americans